 Our framework allows our clients to designate a specific population against which their scores should be normalized.

-“to which extent is this user’s driving smoother than an average user’s?”
+“To which extent is this user’s driving smoother than an average user’s?”

-To derive the population normalization function, we compute (trip-normalized) base values from thousands of trips for a given population (Figure 5, left).
+In order to derive the population normalization function, we compute (trip-normalized) base values from thousands of trips for a given population (Figure 5, left).
 We then use their corresponding cumulative distribution as the function to normalize trip base values and yield scores between 0 and 100.